National Institutes of Health

 Chickenpox is usually mild and lasts 5 to 10 days.
 Calamine lotions and oatmeal baths can help with itching.
 Acetaminophen can treat the fever.
 Do not use aspirin for chickenpox; that combination can cause Reye syndrome.

-Chickenpox can sometimes causes serious problems.
+Chickenpox can sometimes cause serious problems.
 Adults, babies, teenagers, pregnant women, and those with weak immune systems tend to get sicker from it.
 They may need to take antiviral medicines.

 Once you catch chickenpox, the virus usually stays in your body.
 You probably will not get chickenpox again, but the virus can cause shingles in adults.
 A chickenpox vaccine can help prevent most cases of chickenpox, or make it less severe if you do get it.